-Peach(es) or *Pichi 피치 is the unofficial name for Kang Daniel’s fandom.
+Peach(es) or *Pichi 피치 was the unofficial name for Kang Daniel’s fandom.
 The name came to be during Daniel’s participation on Mnet’s survival show Produce 101 Season 2.
 At the beginning of the show, Daniel sported pink hair, and his pale complexion along with his bunny teeth reminded fans of the peach-shaped KakaoTalk character Baby Apeach.
 Soon after, the fans started to call themselves Peach(es), and Daniel became Prince Apeach.
 Nowadays, this is a nickname even the Korean press uses to call Daniel.

 *Korean fans don’t use the word “peach” in Korean = Bogsung-a 복숭아.
 Instead, they use Pichi from Eopichi (Apeach), which is the Korean pronunciation of the English word “peach.”